python/cpython/Doc/library/fileinput.rst

 are ignored.
 To specify an alternative list of filenames, pass it as the first argument to :func:`.input`.
 A single file name is also allowed.

-All files are opened in text mode by default, but you can override this by specifying the *mode* parameter in the call to :func:`.input` or :class:`FileInput`.
+All files are opened in their default read mode by default, but you can override this by specifying the *mode* parameter in the call to :func:`.input` or :class:`FileInput`.
 If an I/O error occurs during opening or reading a file, :exc:`OSError` is raised.